4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 First, please switch to offline execution mode.
 In this mode, only offline data import/insert and query operations are processed.

-Next, import the previously downloaded sample data (which has been downloaded in [1.2 Sample Data] (#1.2 - Sample Data)) as offline data for offline feature calculation.
+Next, import the previously downloaded sample data (which downloaded in [1.2 Sample Data] (#1.2 - Sample Data)) as offline data for offline feature calculation.

 ```sql
 > USE demo_db;